BourneXu/CS5604InfoStorageFEK/README.md

 fek-web-test    ClusterIP     10.1.1.1      	<none>            3000/TCP         15h
 ```

-Then, let's start to deploy your services (Commands listed below only need to be executed the during the first time you deploy your images.
-Afterwards, the modification in your image will be implemented in your service autometically).
+Then, let's start to deploy your services.

 1. Deploy your images on the Kubernetes cluster.
 Pull the image from the repository and create a container on the cluster.